'VOTING RIGHTS: Voter ID and the 2018 Election' Pamphlet

 - Check your voter registration status and locate your polling place by calling your local Board of Canvassers or going to https://vote.sos.ri.gov.

 - Bring photo identification to the polls.
-However, if you are a registered voter and do not have photo identification, you cannot be turned away.
+However, if you are a registered voter and do not have photo identification, you cannot be turned away and must be offered a provisional ballot.

 - Ask for help if you need it.